evilstreak/markdown-js/README.md

 ### Node

-The simple way to use it with node is:
+The simple way to use it with Node is:

 ```js
 var markdown = require( "markdown" ).markdown;